sano-jin/rust-hands-on-wiki/README.md

-_Preparation in progress..._
+# A hands-on tutorial of web development in Rust for absolute beginners

-A hands on tutorial to make a simple wiki with Rust.
+> A hands on tutorial to make a simple wiki with Rust.
+> Please send me a pull-request to improve!

 [View on GitHub](https://github.com/sano-jin/rust-hands-on-wiki)

-Please send me a pull-request to improve!

-# How to create your own wiki from scratch

 ## Prerequisites